-In addition to closing costs, homeowners typically are required to make a down payment toward the loan they’re taking.
-You’ll make a monthly payment on that loan until you either sell the home or pay off the loan.
-Your mortgage payment will usually include the month’s portion of the overall amount you borrowed, called “the principal,” interest and your homeowner’s insurance and property taxes.
+You’ll then make monthly payments on the loan until you either sell the property or pay the mortgage off.
+Your monthly mortgage payment will include a portion of the overall amount you borrowed, called “the principal,” plus interest, and it may include homeowner’s insurance and property taxes as well.

-Read More: What Is the Average Mortgage Payment?
+Read more: What Is the Average Mortgage Payment?

-Mortgage Interest Deductions
+The Mortgage Interest Tax Deduction

 Other Homeowner Deductions

-Itemizing Versus Standard Deduction
+Itemizing vs. Standard Deduction